heisenware/vrpc-js/docs/protocol.md

 >
 > **NOTE 4**
 >
-> In case of an successful RPC call the property `d.e` MUST NOT exist in the
+> In case of an successful RPC call the property `e` MUST NOT exist in the
 > response message.

 ## Agent Details